Negative Scholarship on the Fifth State of Being

 "Negative Scholarship on the Fifth State of Being" is a 2024 science fiction short story by A. W. Prihandita.
 It was first published in Clarkesworld.

 Synopsis

 A physician's attempts to treat an alien being are thwarted by medical bureaucracy and inadequate translation.

 Reception

-"Negative Scholarship on the Fifth State of Being" won the Nebula Award for Best Novelette of 2024, and is a finalist for the 2025 Ignyte Award for Best Novelette.
+"Negative Scholarship on the Fifth State of Being" won the 2024 Nebula Award for Best Novelette and was a finalist for the 2025 Ignyte Award for Best Novelette.